 So, what makes this project so extreme?
 Keep in mind that typically anything expedited comes with a higher cost.
 This project is voluntary, our heroes must make an individual choice to re-experience everything they know and everything they have hidden, all at one time, all by themselves, in a very dark and isolated environment.
 Or, they can continue coping with substance abuse.

-Military Vets apply by an extensive application.
-Three Vets will be chosen per cycle and flown to Hawaii for a 3-5 week stay at the project's facility.
+Military Vets apply by submitting an extensive application to attend "Slippaz Camp".
+Three Vets will be chosen per camp and flown to Hawaii for a 5 week stay at the project's facility.
 They will return home and maintain a video diary for two weeks before returning to the islands to share how this project has affected their lives.

-During their stay each Vet will have chores to perform, mowing the lawn, cooking, and laundry just to name a few.
-By maintaining as close to a normal civilian lifestyle as possible, with a splash of discipline, our Vets will move through the project with greater comfort.
+During their stay each Vet will have chores to perform, mowing the lawn, cooking, and laundry and so forth.
+By maintaining as close to a normal civilian lifestyle as possible, with a splash of discipline, our Vets will move through the project with each other.

-This project lost a decade because it failed to recognize that a Vet is needed to help another Vet on their maiden voyage, period.
-This factor changed the dynamics of the project.
+This project lost a decade because it failed to recognize that a Vet is needed to help another Vet on their maiden float voyage.
+This key vector changed the dynamics and the reach of the project.

 By bringing them together, openly sharing their experiences, our Vets will quickly grow to love and trust their fellow comrades.
-The next step is to float and for some this could feel like walking the gauntlet, but this is when the intense magic occurs.
+The next step is to float and for some this could feel like walking the gauntlet.
 Their counseling begins immediately following their float sessions while the Vet is still in a raw state, oftentimes discombobulated.
-An experienced float guide will assist them in sorting through and understanding what is happening to them.
+An experienced float professional will guide them to clarity.
 The float guide must delicately direct the Vet to self-discover whatever needs to be discovered, unmasked or dealt with.
 It is impossible to predict what will happen during any float.
 What emerges from the far depths of the mind could shock anyone to their core; a joyful discovery that daddy sexually abused them, but that it's not their fault; for example.

 But how can this project help more than three Vets at a time?
 This is an international project; a float tank can be arranged in almost any state or country.